 - crc CRC extension for architectures Armv8 and above. - dotprod Enables the VSDOT and VUDOT instructions.
 Supported in Armv8.2 and later Application profile architectures, and is OPTIONAL in Armv8.2 and Armv8.3. - dsp DSP extension for the Armv8-M.mainline architecture. - fp16 Armv8.2-A half-precision floating-point extension.
-See Floating-point extensions on page 1-84 for more information. - ras Reliability, Availability, and Serviceability extension.
+See Floating-point extensions on page 1-90 for more information.